According to the Mediterranean Diet and Health Conference

 A very popular misconception is that olive oil is not so ideal for frying, as it has a low smoke point compared to sunflower oil or peanut oil.
 First let’s think about the Greeks and Italians in the 1960’s and 70's who were virtually cooking everything with olive oil, because that’s all they had (butter was back then a luxury) and they had the highest life expectancies in the world.
 But more specifically, extra virgin olive oil has a higher smoke point than many refined olive oils, it also contains the polyphenols that reduce the rate of oxidation.

 Smoke point ranges at about 185 to 210 degrees Celcius.
 So unless you are doing industrial deep frying you will not reach the smoke point on your home stovetop.
 Of course as with most foods, heating will cause some loss of the antioxidants.
 And by the way if you are deep frying that often, maybe the oil you use is the least of your worries.

 5. Big olive oil containers are not a good idea

-I know, I know you found some 2 quart extra virgin olive oil at Costco at such a great price, but the reality is if you don’t use it somewhat quickly you are missing out on a lot of those antioxidants that are sensitive to oxygen.
-As Dr. Melliou mentions leaving a container with olive oil half empty for a long time can be detrimental to those protective compounds.
+I know, I know you found some 2 quart extra virgin olive oil at Aldi at such a great price, but the reality is if you don’t use it somewhat quickly, a lot of those antioxidants that are sensitive to oxygen begin to die out.
+As Dr. Melliou mentions "leaving a container with olive oil half empty for a long time can be detrimental to those protective compounds".
 Buy small bottles or alternatively empty the olive oil in small dark bottles and keep them closed so that the exposure to oxygen is minimal.